ostrovamit/wix-tpa-exercise/README.md

 - You should use both components and testkits from wix-ui-tpa.
 - You **don't** need to add additional CSS (all needed styles are already implemented), but you do need to wire the style params.
 - You **don't** need to create an application nor widget in the dev center, this repository is already connected to such.
+- You **don't** need to implement any data for the items but simply use [it](https://github.com/wix-private/wut-exercise/blob/master/src/components/Gallery/controller.ts#L15).
 - All tests should be completed and pass.
 - Consider starting with going over the tests so they would instruct you what to implement next (you'll find in the code parts that you need to complete).